 During the Holocaust, many Jewish families were gathered in town squares before being loaded onto trains and taken to concentration camps.
 The square contains scattered bronzes of shoes, glasses, a suitcase, and other items to represent everyday objects that were left behind.
 A European-style, cobblestone walkway with inlaid granite bars, simulating railroad tracks, leads to a wall of history panels - giant, stone placards that offer a brief history of the Holocaust and quotes from Holocaust survivors.

 At the end of the wall is the soil vault panel.
 Buried below the panel are interred soil and ash from six killing-center camps of the Holocaust - Chelmno, Treblinka, Sobibor, Belzec, Majdanek, and Auschwitz-Birkenau.
 The back of the wall is engraved with the names of people who died in the camps, followed by the names of their surviving relatives in Oregon and SW Washington.
-More information on the Holocaust Memorial.

 Parking with ADA placards